 A Note from Aaron

-Shortly after university, I began researching into the work that my grandfather did.
-After the war, Ireal A. Mayson studied Engineering Physics at the University of Toronto, and would go on to work in electronics and aerospace.
-As a Vice-President of RCA Canada, he oversaw aspects of production in virtually all of Canada’s early satellites, and would continue this work with Spar Aerospace when the latter bought RCA’s satellite and communications division.
-My grandfather played a vital role in the development of Canada’s satellite industry, bringing Canadian technology to the world, and helping lay the groundwork for how we communicate today.
-His greatest achievement however, came in 1982, when after months and months of negotiations led by Ireal and his team, Embratel awarded Spar Aerospace the $165 million-dollar Prime Contract to build Brazil's first domestic telecommunications satellite system; Brasilsat.
+Shortly after moving to Toronto in 2022, I began researching the work that my grandfather was involved in.
+After the war, Ireal A. Mayson studied Engineering Physics at the University of Toronto, and would go on to work in electronics, aerospace, and telecommunications.
+As a Vice-President of RCA Canada, he was involved in production of virtually all of Canada’s early satellites, and would continue this work with Spar Aerospace when the latter acquired RCA’s satellite systems division.
+My grandfather played a vital role in the development of Canada’s satellite industry, bringing Canadian technology to the developing world, and helping to lay the groundwork for how we communicate today.
+His greatest achievement however, came in 1982, when after months and months of negotiations led by Ireal and his team, Spar Aerospace won the $165 million-dollar Prime Contract to build Brazil's first domestic telecommunications satellite system, the first of its kind in Latin America;

-I pondered the idea of telling Ireal’s story.
-I’ve always enjoyed documentary shorts and I settled on this format as the ideal one to tell it.
-But what would propel this story?
-The universe answered, and after discovering a cassette tape with thirty-minutes of Ireal’s voice on it, numerous pieces of memorabilia, contacts of his former colleagues and employees, and Ireal’s ashes—still in a box and never scattered—I knew I had all the pieces.
+I pondered the idea of telling Ireal’s story, but what would act as the fuel to propel it forward?
+The universe answered, and after discovering a cassette tape with thirty-minutes of Ireal’s voice on it, numerous pieces of memorabilia, and his ashes—still in a box and never scattered—I knew I had all the pieces.

 - Aaron M. Mayson Smail